Generic Error Bounds for the Generalized Lasso with Sub-Exponential Data: Applications and Examples

 \subsection{Input Vectors with Independent Sub-Exponential Features}

 Although it is reassuring that the generic error bounds from Section~\ref{sec:mainresults} are consistent with existing results for the sub-Gaussian case, this setup does not constitute a proper example of the mixed-tail condition in Definition~\ref{def_gen_bern}.
 A more natural example is given by input vectors with centered, independent, sub-exponential coordinates.
 In this case, generic Bernstein concentration can be simply implemented by the classical Bernstein's inequality (see Theorem~\ref{thm_bern_ineq}).
-The following proposition is in fact a direct consequence of Theorem~\ref{thm_bern_ineq}.
-Note that we actually state a straightforward extension that relaxes the independence assumption on input vectors: it suffices that there exists a \emph{latent random vector} $z \in \R^d$ with independent, sub-exponential coordinates such that we have $x=M z$ for some deterministic ``mixing'' matrix $M \in \R^{p \times d}$. \begin{proposition} Let $x \in \R^p$ be a random vector which can be written as $x = M z$ for $M \in\nobreak \R^{p \times d}$ and a random vector $z\in \R^d$ with centered, independent, sub-exponential coordinates.
-Set $R \coloneqq \max_{1 \leq j \leq d} \norm{z_j}_{\psi_1}$.
-Then $x$ exhibits generic Bernstein concentration with respect to $\big(\frac{R}{\sqrt{C_B}}\norm{M^T \cdot}_2, \frac{R}{C_B}\norm{M^T \cdot}_\infty \big)$, where $C_B > 0$ is the constant from Theorem~\ref{thm_bern_ineq}.
+The following fact is a direct consequence of Theorem~\ref{thm_bern_ineq}. \begin{fact} Let $x \in \R^p$ be a random vector with centered, independent, sub-exponential coordinates.
+Set $R \coloneqq \max_{1 \leq j \leq d} \norm{x_j}_{\psi_1}$.
+Then $x$ exhibits generic Bernstein concentration with respect to $\big(\frac{R}{\sqrt{C_B}}\norm{\cdot}_2, \frac{R}{C_B}\norm{\cdot}_\infty \big)$, where $C_B > 0$ is the constant from Theorem~\ref{thm_bern_ineq}.
 The global q- and m-complexities satisfy

-\end{proposition} For the remainder of this subsection, we assume that $M = I_p$.
-Then, the global m-complexity amounts to